TL;DR

 How to Choose the Right Barbell

-Consider your training goals first.
-Olympic barbells support unlimited progression and work with all major plate manufacturers.
+Start with your training goals.
+Olympic barbells support effectively unlimited progression and work with every major plate manufacturer.
 Standard barbells suit budget-conscious beginners who plan to upgrade later.

 Factor in long-term costs.
-Olympic plates cost more initially but offer better resale value and durability.
-Standard plates seem cheaper but limit your equipment options permanently.
+Olympic plates cost more initially but hold better resale value and durability.
+Standard plates look cheaper but narrow your equipment options down the line.

 Evaluate your space and budget.
-Olympic barbells require more storage space and higher upfront investment.
-Standard barbells work in tighter spaces with smaller budgets.
+Olympic barbells need more storage space and a higher upfront investment.
+Standard barbells fit tighter spaces and smaller budgets.

 Consider sleeve rotation needs.
-Olympic lifts (cleans, snatches) require rotating sleeves to prevent wrist strain.
+Olympic lifts (cleans, snatches) need rotating sleeves to protect your wrists.
 Powerlifting movements work fine with either option.

 Barbell Diameter Differences Explained